Why some of us are bad at maths

 “Do you know how many hours of uninterrupted sleep Mummy has had since you were born, Celeste?”

-So, the specific time period in which you went to school probably contributes to where you are on the continuum.
+So, where and when you went to school and how much your caregivers like to talk about maths probably contributed to where you are on the continuum.
 What about gender?
+Well, we can look at the TIMSS for that, too.

-The IEA reports that in most countries in 2015, fourth-grade boys tended to score higher than fourth-grade girls, but this gender difference disappears by the eighth grade.
-Though women used to be worse at maths than men, there are no longer any gender differences in maths abilities for adults [v], which is great news considering that in many countries there’s been a long and sexist history of it being “improper” for anyone other than men to be good at maths and consequently a long and sexist history of men being described as “better at maths than anyone else” when it would have been more accurate to say they were “getting more education in maths than anyone else”.
+There is hope, though.
+Women used score worse on maths tests than men, but as of 2014 this was no longer the case, which is great news considering that in many countries there’s been a long and sexist history of it being “improper” for anyone other than men to be good at maths and consequently a long and sexist history of men being described as “better at maths than anyone else” when it would have been more accurate to say they were “getting more education in maths than anyone else”.

-However, there is still the problem of stereotype threat: when you are reminded that you belong to a group that is stereotypically bad at a particular task, then you’ll respond by becoming worse at that task [vi].
+However, there is still the problem of stereotype threat: when you are reminded that you belong to a group that is stereotypically bad at a particular task, then you’ll respond by becoming worse at that task.
 For example, if someone told me “women are bad at maths” just before I did a maths test, I might do worse than a version of me who'd not been told that.
 Of course, I might not do worse.
 I feel that I have very little gender, and though I am female and other people perceive me as such, it's not a strong aspect of my identity.
 I've noticed one big advantage to this - when someone is sexist, while I get angry about the injustice, it doesn't feel particularly personal.
 I suspect that it might be quite hard to get me to display gender-related stereotype threat.
+(And here we’re getting into another important challenge, which is that we don’t yet know much about nonbinary people’s maths abilities because researchers have tended to treat gender as a binary thing.)

 Even if I do respond to stereotype threat, it would be quite hard to say why.
 Is it that despite my expectations, I've bought into the stereotype and am changing my behaviour to meet society’s expectations, because my anger about someone being sexist is distracting me, or something else?